iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    frequency, which would cause distortion in the time domain signal and severe drift when integrating from acceleration to velocity.

-2. **Data Streams:**
+**Data Streams**
-   Once the DC-offset is removed, the data is converted into several useful streams in the edge server, including:
+   Once the DC-offset is removed, the data is converted into several useful information streams in the edge server, including:

-   - **Acceleration**
-   - **Velocity**
+   - **Acceleration and velocity**
-   - **RMS values**
+   - **RMS and Kurtosis aggregate values**
-   - **Kurtosis**
-   - **Time domain view**
+   - **Time and frequency domain views**
-   - **Frequency domain**

-   These are the basic tools used by vibration experts to determine the state of the machine, and in more advance cases, also the origin of the fault, such as a loose mount or a bearing fault.
-Other tools exist that will further postprocess the signal, such as enveloping demodulation, but they are mostly focused towards representing the data in a format which is easily understandable by the human eye.
-We will ignore these cases since this blogpost is focused towards the automated detection of faults using machine learning techniques.
+   These are some of the basic tools used by vibration experts to determine the state of the machine, and in more advance cases, also the origin of a fault, such as a loose mount or a bearing fault.

+   Other tools, such as enveloping demodulation, further postprocess the signal, primarily to represent the same data in a format or domain that is more easily understood by the human eye.

+   However, this blog post focuses on the automated detection of anomalies and faults using machine learning techniques.
+It's important to understand that the specific formats in which vibration data is represented are less critical for deep-learning models, as these tools will 'learn' the optimal latent representation of the data during the training phase.

-3. **Spectral Plots:**
+**Spectral Plots**
-   Why do we use both the time and frequency domains?
-Although they represent the same underlying data, each domain has unique advantages when it comes to detecting specific signal patterns.
+   So why would an export vibration export use both the time and frequency views?
+Although they represent the same underlying information, each domain has its advantages when it comes to detecting specific signal patterns.
 For instance, one-time transient events in the signal (e.g. a mechanical shock) are easily identified in the time domain, where their energy is concentrated in a short interval.
-However, in the frequency domain, these events merely appear as a slight increase in the noise floor, making them difficult to detect, both for humans and automated systems.
+However, in the frequency domain, these events merely appear as a slight raise in the noise floor, making them difficult to detect.

    The above consideration is crucial for understanding why we use the Short-Time Fourier Transform (STFT) when feeding data into the machine